 Food: Thai, authentic Mexican, Tex-Mex, Chinese, or a great grilled chicken caesar salad!
 Oh, and pepperoni pizza with cheap champagne!
 Can't beat that.

-I want to learn more about herbal remedies which tend to have fewer or no negative side-effects.
-I know there are medicinal plants on my land right now, but I don't know what they are so I guess I'll be studying botany.
+I have learned more about herbal remedies which tend to have fewer or no negative side-effects.
+I know where there are medicinal plants on my land right now.
 I suppose I'm following Joni Mitchell's advice and I've gotten myself, "back to the Garden."